-Research Interest: Lacasse is broadly interested in understanding the motivations behind people's concern and willingness to take action to address social problems.
+Research Interest: Lacasse is interested in understanding what motivates people's concern and willingness to take action to address social problems.
 Much of her work is conducted in interdisciplinary teams, integrating ideas and methods from several fields to generate new approaches to studying environmental issues.

 Current lines of research focus on:

-- Integrating human behavioral feedbacks into the modeling of the climate and local ecological systems.
+- Integrating human behavior and risk perception feedbacks into the modeling of the climate and local ecological systems.